AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/2019-08-19-yugioh-4-fun-non-meta-decks.md

 So, do you enjoy pissing off your opponent by dealing effect damage through "healing" cards?
 Are you willing to tolerate a barrage of explitives when they realize what you're doing?
 Then by all means, use this deck.

-The two cards on the far right are key. **Gift Card** is pretty much guaranteed 3k damage, and **Silent Wobby** lets you draw one card and deal 2k damage, with the added benefit of limiting your opponent's hand size to three until they get rid of it.
-The only downside is that it's free fodder for Link/XYZ plays.

 Throw in some stall cards and traps, and you're good to go.
-My favorite trick is using the trap **Tri-and-Guess**:
+The two cards on the far right are key. **Gift Card** is pretty much guaranteed 3k damage.
+But my favorite trick is using the trap **Tri-and-Guess**:

 > If each player has an Extra Deck: Declare 1 Extra Deck monster card type (Fusion, Synchro, or Xyz); both players reveal their Extra Deck, and the player who has more cards of the declared card type gains 3000 Life Points.